-Cornwall Council does not have a legal duty to provide free or subsidised transport for young people aged 16‐19.
-However, we choose to provide a heavily‐subsidised transport scheme.
-This promotes access to education and opportunities for all young people in Cornwall.
+Cornwall Council does not have a duty to provide free transport for young people aged 16 and 19.
+Instead, we offer a subsidised transport scheme.

-The eligibility criteria is set out in Cornwall’s Post-16 Transport Policy.
+The eligibility criteria for Post-16 Transport is set out in the policy document(s) below.

 - Autumn Term - £195